-When gaurav’s father was admitted to hospital for bypass surgery, the estimated cost of Rs 4 lakh was looking very much affordable under Rs 5 lakh family policy provided by his employer, until he was asked to pay Rs 1 lakh from his own, as insurer accepted claim of Rs 3 lakh only.
+When Gaurav’s Father was admitted to hospital for bypass surgery, the estimated cost of Rs 4 lakh was looking very much affordable under the Rs 5 lakh family policy provided by his employer, until he was asked to pay Rs 1 lakh from his own, as an insurer accepted claim of Rs 3 lakh only.

-It was quite natural for him to get upset, after all people take health insurance only to manage the huge hospital expenses.
-What’s the point of taking mediclaim when you are not going to get full claim?
-He called up his insurer who replied that it was clearly mentioned in the terms of the policy which has specific Sub limits and co-payment clause.
-That was for the first time Gaurav went through the features and restrictions of his employer provided health policy.
+It was quite natural for him to get upset, after all, people take health insurance only to manage the huge hospital expenses.
+What’s the point of taking mediclaim when you are not going to get a full claim?
+He called up his insurer who replied that it was clearly mentioned in the terms of the policy which has specific Sub-limits and co-payment clauses.
+That was for the first time Gaurav went through the features and restrictions of his employer-provided health policy.

-The basic reason of a buying a health insurance policy is to take care of the heavy hospitalization cost.
+The basic reason for buying a health insurance policy is to take care of the heavy hospitalization cost.
 Rest all comes under add-on benefits.
-Now firstly you need to figure out from the policy terms and conditions that up to what level your treatment cost will be taken care by insurer, if you get hospitalize tomorrow.
+Now firstly you need to figure out from the policy terms and conditions that up to what level your treatment cost will be taken care by the insurer if you get hospitalized tomorrow.